 After nine years in education, Eric decided to return to school, earning a master’s degree in journalism and mass communication from UNC Chapel Hill.
 Eric’s passion for law was sparked by a graduate class in media law.
 As a result, Eric continued on to law school after receiving his master’s degree.
 He graduated with high honors from UNC School of Law in 2008.
 While in law school, Eric served as editor-in-chief of the First Amendment Law Review.

-Eric lives in downtown Raleigh with his wife and two boys.
+Eric lives in downtown Raleigh with his two boys.
 Not surprisingly, he is a fan of Tar Heel sports—one of his favorite memories is celebrating on Franklin Street after the Tar Heels won the 1993 NCAA men’s basketball championship.